-Gastric sleeve won’t just change your life from a physical standpoint.
-It will also eventually help you save money that you would otherwise be spending on the treatment of diseases resulting from excess weight.
+Your life won’t just change from a physical standpoint.
+Vertical sleeve surgery in mexico will also eventually help you save money that you would otherwise be spending on the treatment of diseases resulting from excess weight.
 But, it is essential to know that a bariatric procedure means long-term lifestyle changes.

 Are You a Candidate for Sleeve Gastrectomy Surgery?

-You might be a candidate for gastric sleeve in Mexico if you:
+You might be a candidate for vertical sleeve surgery in mexico if you: